Google Fonts and GDPR: are Google Fonts GDPR compliant?

 Do I need a Cookie Banner if I use Google Fonts?

-If you are using Google Fonts from Google servers, your website needs to have a cookie banner.
-Websites that use cookies or other tracking or analytics technologies are required to obtain the user’s explicit consent to manage their personal data.
+If you are using Google Fonts from Google servers, your website needs to have a cookie banner and get cookie consent.
+Websites that use cookies or other tracking or analytics technologies are required to obtain explicit user consent to manage their personal data.
+You can create a privaly-laws compliant cookie banner and get cookie consent by using a CookieScript CMP.

 Do I need a Privacy Policy if I use Google Fonts?

 If you are using Google Fonts from Google servers, you are required to have a Privacy Policy since Google Fonts are bound by Google’s generic API terms of service.
-You can use CookieScript Privacy Policy generator.
+You can use CookieScript Privacy Policy generator to create a Privacy Policy for your website.

 Do I need a Cookie Policy if I use Google Fonts on my website or app?